SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/evri/shipping-account-setup-3.md

 >
 > *Before you can set up a shipping account, make sure you have[enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with EVRi.*

-To add a shipping account for EVRi in SAPIENT, follow the instructions as explained in the following procedure.
+To add a parent shipping account for EVRi in SAPIENT, follow the instructions as explained in the following procedure.

 1. In the left navigation panel, select **Shipping Accounts**.